DOI-ONRR/blog-nrrd/src/pages/stakeholders/index.md

 As I started to review pages with stakeholders, it became clear that most of the content on the site wasn't designed intentionally.
 The people I talked with generally didn't know why the site was the way it was before the redesign.
 That gave me leeway to design based on best practices and what we learned from the early user interviews.

 I laid out pages with better chunking and started simplifying the reading level.
 Some skeptical stakeholders didn't think we could simplify the content without sacrificing meaning.
-But when they seeing the rewritten content convinced them.
+But seeing the rewritten content convinced them.
 It retained the meaning while being easier for users to comprehend.

 Wireframe with rewritten content:
 ![Wireframe of the Indian Assistance page with rewritten content.](./Assistance.png)